The planning system

 The development management system helps to balance the need for uses of land and buildings such as homes, offices, factories and schools with our wish to protect and improve the environment.

 Decisions on whether to allow proposals to build on land or change the use of buildings or land are made by your local council.
 The range of factors that the council take into account in determining any individual application is, in practice, very wide and can vary from application to application and can include:

-- DOE Planning Policy Statements and guidance
+- Planning policy and guidance

 - Development Plans